voi-api/voi-api.github.io/payments.md

 # Prices and fees
 Pricing is under active development and constantly evolving, but it typically consists of a fixed fee and a minute fee.
 Below are other conditions that will also effect the price of the ride.
 The true price will always be returned so that you can charge the end-users.

-__End ride fines__ If the user leaves the scooter in a non-parking zone, Voi may add another fee before ending the ride.
-This will be included in the end-ride charge.
+__End ride fines__ If the user leaves the scooter without locking it, Voi will manually end the ride with a cost corresponding to the time when the scooter stopped moving and send a warning to the user.
+If the user leaves the scooter unlocked again, we will also end the the ride when the scooter stopped moving and add a fee of 25€.
+This fee will be included in the end-ride charge.

 __Short rides__ If the users ride for less than 100 meters or less than 2 minutes, we will not charge for the ride.
 It is optional for the partner to present receipts and/or add these rides to the invoicing material.